Jandaya parakeet: Taxonomy

 Based on size, morphology, and plumage, this species is believed to be a close living relative of the extinct Carolina parakeet, possibly the closest, though that has not been confirmed by molecular phylogenetics which found the nanday parakeet to be the Carolina parakeet's closest living relative among the species tested.
 The plumage of this bird is very close to that of the Carolina's and can be distinguished from the Carolina parakeet by having a yellow neck and shoulders, and a black beak instead of a buff-colored beak as the Carolina parakeet had.

 An earlier molecular study found the jandaya's closest relative to be the golden parakeet.

 Description

 The jandaya parakeet is a small, long-tailed parakeet with the reddish-orange body, green wings, vent and tail, yellow head, neck, and shoulders, orange cheeks, black bill, whitish periophthalmic ring, and dark eyes.
 The ends of the tail feathers are tinged in blue.
 It measures 30 cm (12 in) in length and weighs 125–140 gm.

 The jandaya parakeet has a very loud, shrill call.

 Distribution and habitat

-It has an extremely large range in northeastern Brazil in the states of Piaui, Maranhao, Tocantins, and Ceara, and portions of Pará.
+It has an extremely large range in northeastern Brazil in the states of Piauí, Maranhão, Tocantins, and Ceará, and portions of Goiás and Pará.
 It is found in lowland deciduous woodland and palm groves.